dhiraj-instalily/hr_intelligence/README.md

 - ✅ Basic data extraction and JSON output implemented
 - ✅ GitHub repository established at [https://github.com/dhiraj-instalily/hr_intelligence](https://github.com/dhiraj-instalily/hr_intelligence)
 - ✅ Added scripts to extract individual resumes from a single PDF and populate the database
+- ✅ Improved resume extraction by identifying candidates from tables
+- ✅ Implemented LLM-based schema extraction for more accurate resume parsing
+- ✅ Created an end-to-end pipeline script for the entire extraction process

 ### Next Steps

-- [ ] Complete the data extraction pipeline with LLM-based schema extraction
 - [ ] Implement database storage for extracted data
 - [ ] Develop the query interface for natural language queries
 - [ ] Add more test cases and improve error handling